Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 # The 3D game we will create

 Hi!
 Welcome to this MonoGame 3D beginner tutorial.
 Our goal will be to create a fun and effective game that will present the basics of the MonoGame API for 3D games.
-In this extent, we will develop the prototype of a Star Fox 64 game.
+In this extent, we will develop the prototype of a *Star Fox 64* game.

-Star fox 64 is a 3D shooter game, born at a time where 3D games were still figuring out their controls and their gameplay shapes.
+*Star Fox 64* is a 3D shooter game, born at a time where 3D games were still figuring out their controls and their gameplay shapes.
 It was reknown for its fun controls, its fast paced rythm and its barrel rolls!
 It basic gameplay is simple enough to be implemented by a beginner in 3D programming, yet you will be able to polish it a lot if you want to make a complete game out of this tutorial.
 Though we won't implement the barrel roll feature, we will go through all the mathematical and technical elements you need to bootstrap your 3D gameplays, thanks to the MonoGame API.

 In order to differ from Star Fox, we will choose to make our game taking place in the internal core of a fantasy computer, where our pilot heroin will rush her miniaturized virtual space ship to shoot and destroy nasty bugs!
 Our final result will look like this: